 Additionally, several other people are covered under this statute, including parking enforcement officers and psychiatric aides.
 Teachers, school board members and other school employees of an elementary or second school also are included.

-When a person assaults a police officer or another person protected under Pennsylvania statute, the charge automatically is upgraded to aggravated assault.
+When a person assaults a police officer or another person protected under the Pennsylvania statute, the charge automatically is upgraded to aggravated assault.
 This means even if the offense typically would be considered simple assault, the charge would be more severe.

 Assault is classified by bodily injury and serious bodily injury.
 Bodily injury is considered the impairment of a person’s physical condition or causing substantial pain.
 Serious bodily injury will cause a substantial risk of death, permanent disfigurement or protracted loss or impairment of the function of any bodily member or organ.